top of page

 Osteoarthritis

-Chair: Dr. Ester Penserga / Dr. Auxencio Lorenz A. Lucero, Jr.
+Chair: Dr. Ester Penserga (Adviser) / Dr. Auxencio Lorenz A. Lucero, Jr.

 Osteoarthritis is the most common form of arthritis and a major cause of disability and morbidity especially in the elderly population.
 Age, obesity, and joint injury/overuse are the major risk factors in developing osteoarthritis.
 It usually occurs in the knees, hips, and hands.